abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 Ajahn Amaro recently gave a talk in which he related an experience he had when he was in England as a young monk.
 He did a long walk from our monastery in the south of England to a branch monastery up near the Scottish border.
-He had completed his fifth rains retreat, which is a time when monks have the opportunity to spread their wings a bit.
+He had completed his fifth Rains Retreat, which is a time when monks have the opportunity to spread their wings a bit.
 He wanted to try a walk, as a monk, in England and went with a layman who would be able to help out if necessary.
 This was the first time in our